 The blade in the Bubba Blade Stiff is Ti-nitride coated and is incredibly rust resistant, making it great for both freshwater and saltwater applications, and features an incredibly sharp edge for clean fillets and fast work.

-The handle on the Bubba blade has a safety hand guard built into the handle to prevent and potential hand slippage into the blade, and the handle itself features a high grip material ensuring a great hold on the blade even with wet hands.
+The handle on the Bubba blade has a safety hand guard built into the handle to prevent potential hand slippage into the blade, and the handle itself features a high grip material ensuring a great hold on the blade even with wet hands.

 The line of fillet knives come in several different sizes ranging from 5 inches, 6 inches, 7 inches, and a 9 inch blade length.

 All of the fillet knives made by Kastking feature razor-sharp German G4116 stainless-steel blades that come in a great-looking black finish and have excellent edge-holding capabilities, making them great for cutting bait or making steaks from larger gamefish and everything in between.

 The knives also have a super non-slip polymer grip that ensure both comfort and safety.

 The Wusthof Classic may very well be one of the most refined fillet knives out there.
-Featuring a thin, curved, and highly tapered blade this Wusthof classic is build for precision fillet work.
+Featuring a thin, curved, and highly tapered blade this Wusthof classic is built for precision fillet work.

 The handle that is built around the blade is a full tang triple-riveted synthetic polypropylene handle and has great resistance to heat, impact, fading, and discoloration over time.

-The blade is forged from single blocks of high carbon stainless-steel which has been tempered to 58 degrees on the hardness rockwell C scale, and the precision edge technology that Wusthof incorporates gives an edge that is 20% sharper than its competitors.
+The blade is forged from single blocks of high carbon stainless steel which have been tempered to 58 degrees on the hardness Rockwell C scale, and the precision edge technology that Wusthof incorporates gives an edge that is 20% sharper than its competitors.

 The standard blade length for the Wusthof is 7 inches, but 9-inch blades are available as well.